Crec0/carpet-rules-database/README.md

 ##### Parser version:

-If your extension new language file rules system, use the parser version `v2` otherwise use the parser version `v1`
+If your extension new language file rules system, put your repo under `v2` otherwise put it in `v1`

 TIS carpet additions gets its own custom parser named `vt` because it uses it's own custom yml language file and custom Rule annotation and preprocessors.